 Like any industry, Real Estate maintains a language of its own, with shorthand jargon and specialized terms used daily by those in the biz.
 But lingo used by housing professionals can sometimes be confusing when you're shopping for homes.
-This list might help.
-Common terms found in home listings, explained in everyday English:
+The following list might help — common terms found in Twin Cities home listings, explained in everyday English:

 A (Active)